Stephen King says, about life as a writer:

 So I didn’t.

-After finishing my second draft and putting a copy away for safe keeping, I didn’t want to write more.
-In fact, it took me years to start writing again.
+After finishing my second draft and putting a copy away for safe keeping, I was exhausted.
+Actually, I didn’t want to write anymore.
+I had a day job, teaching English, and plenty of social life.
+With everything else going on, it took me years to start writing again.

 This time as a blogger.